Community Fund Projects

 Grounded Conversations

 Geoff Broadway is an accomplished smart phone photographer.
-We commissioned Geoff to photograph and interview people he met in the National Landscape, to create a pictorial record for our website.
+We commissioned Geoff to photograph and interview people he met in the National Landscape, to create a narrative record for our website, of their memories and love of this landscape.

 Land Art